They tried to break us; looks like they’ll try again…

 And then we rather abruptly cut to a ticker tape parade, in which all of Duran Duran drive victoriously through the now-empty chamber, having apparently escaped from their bonds and vanquished the loincloth-garbed mutants in some part of the video we didn’t get to see.

 Anyway.
 It’s a fabulous project, start to finish, chock full of fantastic images.
-Truth be told, my whole Preppies of the Apocalypse conceit probably found its genesis in this video — I love the idea of stranding the most improbable party, be it prep school boys or pale, pretty English pop stars, in a nightmarish post-apocalyptic wasteland and seeing how well they’d fare.
+As a lifelong sucker for any well-depicted dystopian hellscape, I love the idea of stranding an improbable party in a nightmarish post-apocalyptic wasteland and seeing how well they’d fare.
 In the case of Duran Duran?
 They fared pretty damn well.